hummingbot/hummingbot-site/docs/global-configs/paper-trade.md

 Users can now add paper exchanges by adding the exchange of choice in `conf_client.yml`.
 Previously, it was only available for AscendEX, Binance, Gate io, and Kucoin.
 Users can find `conf_client.yml` in `hummingbot/conf/conf_client.yml`

-Add the paper trade exchange, for example ftx, to conf_client.yml:
+Add the paper trade exchange, for example kraken, to conf_client.yml:

 ```
 paper_trade: